bartobri/libnms/README.md

 as true, sets a flag that nms_exec() uses to initiate the decryption sequence without the need for the user to press a key.
 If the integer argument is evaluated as false, it unsets the flag.

+`void nms_set_clear_scr(int)`

+The nms_set_clear_scr() function accepts an integer and, if evaluated as true, turns on a flag that nms_exec() checks to determine if it will clear the screen prior to displaying any output.
+If the integer argument is evaluated as false, it turns off the flag.
+The flag is off by default.
+Note that the screen contents prior to clearing are saved and restored once the effect has completed.

 `void nms_set_return_opts(char *)`